Woolfrey/woolfrey.github.io/pages/projects.md

 <p align="center">
   <img src="../assets/images/projects/ergocub_prioritization_matrix_photo.png" width="400" height="auto" loading="lazy"/>
   <br>
-  <em> Text </em>
+  <em>  The prioritization matrix rates the relative importance between individual tasks to reveal the overall priorities.</em>
 </p>

 Below is a table showing the score for each of the major tasks.
-The team (implicitly) determined that having code that works across multiple robot models was most important.
-This is because there is limited version of each robot, and we frequently had to do demonstrations and testing on different hardware.
+The team (implicitly) determined that having code that works across multiple robot models & simulation was most important.
+This is because there is limited version of each robot, and we frequently had to do demonstrations and testing on different platforms.

 | Task                                             | Score (Rounded) |
 |--------------------------------------------------|-----------------|